-This Permit is given in relation to the requirements of the Pollution Prevention and Control (England and Wales) Regulations 2000.
+This Permit is given in relation to the requirements of the The Environmental Permitting (England and Wales) Regulations 2010.
 It must not be taken to replace any workplace responsibilities the operator has under Health & Safety legislation.
 Whenever emission limits quoted in this Permit conflict with occupational exposure limits set under the Health and Safety at Work Act 1974 to secure the health, safety or welfare of persons at work, the tighter limit should prevail.

-Installation must be operated in order to protect persons at work as well as the environment.
-In achieving conditions in this Permit the operator must not adopt any course of action that would put at risk the health, safety or welfare of persons at work.
+The installation must be operated in order to protect persons at work as well as the environment.
+In complying with the conditions in this Permit the operator must not adopt any course of action that would put at risk the health, safety or welfare of persons at work.